How We Increased e-Commerce Revenue by Optimizing PPC and Paid Search

-Steps to Reduce Wasted Money on Facebook Ads
+Proven Steps to Reduce Cost of Facebook Ads for e-Commerce

 Enter our revised Facebook campaign plan.
 A little bit more detailed in the middle of the funnel so we can better align our messaging with our audience and a progressive promotions plan instead of giving everything away immediately.